pjungwir/time_for_keys/README.md

 - Benchmark against the traditional Snodgrass approach (nested `NOT EXISTS`).
 - Save the query plans for our queries, like in `backend/utils/adt/ri_triggers.c`?
 - Use `_PG_init` to set up caches like the [`temporal` extension](https://github.com/arkhipov/temporal_tables).?
+- Improve the failure message so you don't see a backtrace down into our own implementation.
+We'd need to rewrite in C for this.
 - The built-in FK code adds collation operators if the columns' collation isn't the same.
 We probably need to do something like that too.
 - Support temporal FKs on views?
 Probably not....